d4n392/EDR-Attack-and-Defense-Lab/README.md

 ![Identifying running processes in remote system](https://github.com/user-attachments/assets/a5abe060-f99e-404f-a6fa-2422107eb357)

+#### We can see processes like _SeDebugPrivilege_ and _SeImpersonatePrivilege_ are Enabled, which means we are logged in as Admin.
 ![Implant admin privs on Windows machine](https://github.com/user-attachments/assets/628cf8ab-4473-40b4-9a46-36a155edf91c)

-Part 3 - Emulating an adversary for crafting detections

-Now time to go into Lima Charlie to see the noise!
+### Now time to go into Lima Charlie to see the noise!

-Going into the sensors tab, I can see that my windows machine is online
+Using my host machine I click the sensors tab, to see that my Windows machine is online.

-On the host machine we can look inside our LimaCharlie SIEM and see telemetry from the attacker.
+We can look inside our LimaCharlie SIEM and see telemetry from the attack.
 We can identify the payload thats running and see the IP its connected to.

 We can also use LimaCharlie to scan the hash of the payload through VirusTotal; however, it will be clean since we just created the payload ourselves.